darko-poljak/django-anonsurvey/README.rst

     * text - displayed for choice type of answer
     * text sufix - displayed after input field of input type answer
     * default value - for input type of answer
-    * validation refex - for input type of answer
+    * validation regex - for input type of answer; regex is a valid python regex
     * sort index - answers are sorted by this number ascending.

 Depending on survey definition survey questions and offered answers are